mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/mix.rst

 Grain Merge
 ~~~~~~~~~~~

-Similar to addition, the colors of the upper layer are added to the colors, and then 50% grey is subtracted.
+Similar to addition, the colors of the upper layer are added to the colors, and then 50% gray is subtracted.

 .. figure:: /images/blending_modes/Blending_modes_Grain_Merge_Sample_image_with_dots.png
    :align: center